guerindylan555-boop/MVPvintedboost/README.md

   - Sends `multipart/form-data` to `/edit` with fields: `image`, `gender` (woman|man), `environment`, repeated `poses`, and `extra`
   - When available, also sends `env_default_s3_key` (selected Studio environment default) and `model_default_s3_key` (selected gender’s model default)
   - When multiple poses are selected, fires parallel requests (one per pose)
-  - History is fetched from `/history` when signed in (falls back to localStorage; max 12 shown)
+  - History grid now fetches your listings from `/listings` (auth required)
   - Description generation toggle: when enabled, sends the uploaded garment image and metadata to `/describe` in parallel with `/edit`
   - Condition selector uses three buttons: Brand new / Very good / Good